vignesh400/blockchain-scm/README.md

 # A Blockchain Based Supply Chain Management System

 ## Hardhat Migration
-In light of Truffle and Ganache's sunset, the project has been migrated to Hardhat, and can be accessed from the `master` branche in this repository.
+In light of Truffle and Ganache's sunset, the project has been migrated to Hardhat, and can be accessed from the `master` branch in this repository.

 ## Dependencies
 Built upon one of the Truffle boxes; [drizzle](https://trufflesuite.com/boxes/), which helps integrate ReactJs with blockchain smart contracts.